How to show photos, videos, and web content from your cellphone on a laptop or Smart TV

 i.e. "Turning on your phone's "HOTSPOT" option.

-The following instructions and screenshot are from an iPhone 6.
+The following instructions and screenshots are from an iPhone 6.
 Newer phones and Androids will work approximately the same way.

 1. Go into your cellphone settings and select "Personal Hotspot."